SocksTheWolf/domain-redirects/README.md

 ![Domains Settings](/images/www.png)

+If this is your first time setting up domains with DigitalOcean, it may take up to 24-48hrs for DNS propagation.
+However, you can (and should) continue configuring the project during this window of time.

 **NOTE**: If you aren't using a CNAME based host like Google Sites, remember to also go back and add the `www.` version of your domain as well.

 # Configuring Redirects

-Once your domains are properly set up, you are now ready to set up the routing rules.
+With your domain records properly set up, you are now ready to set up the routing rules.

 Click the "HTTP Routes Redirect" edit button on your settings page to get started.